Meat tenderizer in cooking is a term referring to something to make a tough cut of meat more tender to the bite.

-The item referred to by the term can be a “chemical” means, or a tool.
+The item referred to by the term can be a chemical “tool”, or a physical one.

-Different compounds are drawn on for the enzymes, mostly all natural:
+Different compounds, mostly all natural, are drawn on for the enzymes:

 - Bromelain is made from pineapple plant stems (it can also come from the fruit, but the fruit is economically valuable);